PricelyticsHub/Green-Index/README.md

 data_result = r.to_html('result.html',as_string=True)
 ```

+Figure 4 illustrates the visualization results.
 White circles indicate the location of roadside trees retrieved from the Busan Open Data Portal (https://data.busan.go.kr/dataSet/detail.nm?contentId=10&publicdatapk=15040363).
 The cuboids present the level of greenness assigned to each property; thus they indicate the aggregated green index through spatial interpolation.
 The height of a cuboid denotes the degree of greenness, that is, the higher the degree of greenness, the higher the height of the cuboid.